sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 ![Vagrant cloud interface](../assets/images/vagrant-for-fun/vagrant-cloud.png)

 Basically, this service lets us browse boxes that other people have made and just use them - pretty fantastic!
-I know the more paranoid among you don't trust this - and for good reason, as you don't control the box that's being loaded - so that's why we have the second category.
-For those who don't mind, instructions are straightforward from this point; click on the box that you're interested in and be greeted with the following screen:
+I know the more paranoid among you don't trust this - and for good reason, as you don't control the box that's being loaded - so that's why we have the do-it-ourself method.
+For those who don't mind using public boxes, instructions are straightforward from this point; click on the box that you're interested in and be greeted with the following screen:

 ![Vagrant box instructions](../assets/images/vagrant-for-fun/vagrant-cloud-instructions.png)